 In March 2019, the Australian Government granted Star of the South an exploration licence, allowing the project team to carry out a range of site investigations.
 These investigations will assess local wind, seabed and environmental conditions and will help to confirm if the project can go ahead.

-A decision to construct the project will be made at a later stage, subject to Commonwealth and Victorian Government approvals.
+A decision to construct the project will be made at a later stage, subject to Australian and Victorian Government approvals.

 The Star of the South is a new frontier for Australia that would provide many benefits for local communities, Victoria and Australia for years to come.
-Based on initial investigations, the project:
+Based on initial investigations, the project would:

-Detailed studies have already been undertaken and more planned to assess the feasibility of building and operating the project.
-The feasibility process will include:
+Detailed studies have already been undertaken and more are commencing in the second half of 2019, to assess the feasibility of building and operating the project.
+This includes:

-Throughout the feasibility phase, the project will progress through Victorian and Commonwealth Government planning approval processes, which is an essential step for any major project.
+Throughout the feasibility phase, the project will progress through government planning approval processes, which is an essential step for any major project.